-You can check how much energy you're using and how to reduce it by entering your details on the Energy Saving Trust site - you may find that you're using more than you expected in which case your home will certainly benefit from insulation.
+You can check how much energy you're using and how you can reduce it by entering your details on the Energy Saving Trust site – you may find that you're using more than you expected, in which case your home will certainly benefit from a bit more insulation.

 We share our top 10 tips to help you to cut the cost of heating your home this winter.

-Turn your thermostat down by 1 degree - You're unlikely to notice the difference in temperature but could cut your heating bill by £65.
+1. Turn your thermostat down by 1 degree - You're unlikely to notice the difference in temperature but could cut your heating bill by £65 per year.

-Close your curtains - Drawing your curtains at dusk will help keep the heat from escaping and will make a big difference even if you have single glazed windows.
-Generally the thicker the curtains the better.
+2. Close your curtains - Drawing your curtains at dusk will help keep the heat from escaping and will make a big difference even if you have single glazed windows.
+The thicker the curtains the better.

-Don't heat empty rooms - Only switch radiators on in rooms that you frequently spend time in, make sure you shut the doors though to keep the rest of the house warm.
+4. Don't heat empty rooms - Only switch radiators on in rooms that you frequently use.
+Shut the doors to keep the rest of the house warm.

-Remember radiators aren't washing lines - Although hanging clothes on radiators will mean you get them dry quicker it also means that you're stopping the heat getting to the rest of the room.
+5. Remember radiators aren't washing lines - Although hanging clothes on radiators dries them quickly, it also stops heat getting to the rest of the room.

-Say goodbye to drafts - By using draft excluders or fitting curtains on external doors and making sure letter boxes and keyholes aren't letting out heat unnecessarily you'll be able to make indoors feel much warmer.
+6. Say goodbye to drafts - By using draft excluders or fitting curtains on external doors you’ll keep the cold out and the heat in.

-Use the timer - Heating the house while you're out is nothing more than a waste of money.
-However, if you don't like to come home to a cold house it's a good idea to set the heating to come on just before you arrive home.
+8. Use the timer - Heating the house while you're out is a waste of money.
+If you don't like to come home to a cold house, set the heating to come on just before you.
 This way you won't notice any difference in temperature but will notice a big difference in your bill.
-The same applies to night time, set the timer for just before you get up so that you're not heating the house while you're tucked up in bed.
+The same applies at night, set the timer so that the heating comes on just before you get up – that way you're not heating the house while you're tucked up in bed.

-Get the tin foil out - Fitting foil behind radiators will help reflect the heat back into the room instead of being absorbed by the wall.
-This works particularly well on exterior walls and while you can buy special radiator foil, tin foil works just as well.
+9. Get the tin foil out - Fitting foil behind radiators will help reflect the heat back into the room instead of being absorbed by the wall.
+This works particularly well on exterior walls and while you can buy special radiator foil, tin foil works almost as well.